hugogirard/routingHL7MsgToBus/README.md

 # Application Insight

-In this demo both function are using Application Insight, this allow us to see the Application Map.
+In this sample, all functions are using Application Insight, this allows us to get monitoring end-to-end.
+One of the nice features with application insight it's the application map.

 <img src='./images/appmap.png' />